 - It helps protect those sensitive electrical components of the speaker

-As many possible would like the close back headphone, so are many more who would like the open back headphones.
+As many possible would like the closed-back headphone, so are many more who would like the open-back headphones.

 Best close back headphones